johnprovazek/spotifycoasters/README.md

     }
     ```
 - The first section is a 14 character code unique to one NFC tag.
 The second section is the request body sent to the Spotify API [Start/Resume Playback endpoint](https://developer.spotify.com/console/put-play/).
 - This script is also setup for two special NFC tag mappings.
-You can map NFC tags to either the strings "shuffle" or "sequential".
+You can map NFC tags to either the string "shuffle" or "sequential".
 If these NFC tags are read they will enable or disable the shuffle feature on Spotify.
 - To gather the codes in your NFC tags first start by plugging in your NFC Reader.
 Run the Python script **nfc_reader.py**.
 This is a simple script to read in NFC tags and output the code associated with each tag.
 Copy the output and add it to [nfc_spot.json](./data/nfc_spot.json).
 - To create the corresponding Spotify section start by opening Spotify.
 Under playlists, albums, songs, artists, shows, and episodes there will be an ellipses.
 Click on that ellipses and select share and copy link.
 In the link there will be a section indicating whether it is a playlist, album, song, artist, show, or episode.
 Following that there is a 22 character code.
 You will use that media type and code to form a context_uri.
 For example when I share the 1992 album Facing Future by Israel Kamakawiwo'ole the Spotify share link will look like: "https://open.spotify.com/album/0pquf1NcG9FdiypBPwICu9?si=jgPtKX9RSxWQi437n3rj7g".
 When I format that link into a context_uri it will look like "spotify:album:0pquf1NcG9FdiypBPwICu9".
 You can then add that context_uri to correspond with an NFC tag in [nfc_spot.json](./data/nfc_spot.json).
 Follow the format in the [nfc_spot.json](./data/nfc_spot.json) example above.
 - If you are like me and are doing this for many albums and playlists I have a Python script **link_uri_conversion.py** to help.
 First put all the Spotify share links in the file [spotify_links.txt](./data/spotify_links.txt).
 Then run the script to convert all the links to the context_uri format.